NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Blackfrost Dead) Mindburning Gaze.md

 The blackfrost dead fixes its terrifying gaze on a creature within 60 feet.
 The creature takes 1d4 mental per level of the blackfrost dead (minimum 2d4), with a Will check save.
-On a critical failure, the creature is [[Conditions/Frightened|Frightened 1]].
+On a critical failure, the creature is [[Frightened|Frightened 1]].

 *Source: Pathfinder #189: Dreamers of the Nameless Spires* *OGL*